gothinkster/realworld-starter-kit/README.md

 # Continuous Integration

-The build pipeline is implemented using Travis CI, it takes care of checking the tests (including Postman collection tests) and the following tasks:
+The build pipeline is implemented using GitHub Actions, it takes care of checking the tests (including Postman collection tests) and the following tasks:

 ## Release